Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 (Delaware), Susquehannock, Shawnee, and other Indigenous

-nations whose ancestral homeland encompasses the Commonwealth
+nations whose ancestral homeland encompasses the

-of Pennsylvania.
-The General Assembly acknowledges that no
+Commonwealth of Pennsylvania.
+The General Assembly

-federally recognized tribes currently reside within the
+acknowledges that no federally recognized tribes currently

-Commonwealth's borders, a consequence of displacement and
+reside within the Commonwealth's borders, a consequence of

-shall proceed through government-to-government partnership.
+tribal nations shall proceed through government-to-

 REFERENCES